OpenFOAM® v2006: New and improved numerics

 The adjoint library is enhanced with new functionality enabling the minimisation of an objective function qualitatively quantifying noise through the integral of the squared turbulent viscosity over a portion of the computational domain [1].
 This objective function has successfully been used in the past for minimising noise using relatively cheap RANS simulations, in cases where optimisation using high fidelity DES transient simulations is too computationally demanding.
 Selected figures pertaining to the design of the side mirror of a passenger car showcase the use of this objective function (see references).

-The volume used to define the objective function and parameterisation of
+The volume used to define the objective function and parameterisation of the side mirror

 Turbulent viscosity corresponding to the baseline and optimised mirror